Gorreti/dsc-phase-2-project-v2-3/README.md

 * Ensure that the grade of your home is a grade 10(Very Good) and above.
 * Ensure the condition for your home is very good.
 * Having your home on a waterfront is an added advantage.

+### Link to Tableau Dashboard

+Click this [dashboard](https://public.tableau.com/app/profile/gorreti.muthoni/viz/FeaturesthatIncreasetheSellingPriceofHouses/FeaturesThatIncreasethePriceofahouse?publish=yes) link to see some of the visualizations on the Kings County data.